She lost her job in the pandemic. She can't even afford the dollar store to feed her kids - KRDO

 Erin Bailey, another single mom of four in Florida, lost her job due to the pandemic and has been relying on her children’s lemonade stand and her GoFundMe campaign to make ends meet.

-Months behind on rent and bills, Bailey said the government and local officials have done little to provide support to families like her own.
+Months behind on rent and bills, Bailey said the government and local officials have done little to provide support to families like hers.

 The Pandemic-EBT program, which provides low-income families with money to replace the free or reduced-price meals their children would have received in school, ends on September 30 unless extended by lawmakers.
 Yet many families, including Bailey’s, say they need more than that to put food on the table.

 “The food stamps aren’t enough.
 We run out of them so quickly,” Bailey told CNN.
-“Even the meals they got from school weren’t enough to keep any child food.
+“Even the meals they got from school weren’t enough to keep any child fed.
 Usually it’s a bun and a slice of meat and cheese on it, maybe a box of raisins.
-It’s great but it’s not enough to keep my children full.”
+It’s great, but it’s not enough to keep my children full.”

 Some children don’t even qualify for assistance